ZSR Homepage Search

-Covers journal articles in the fields of literature and folklore more comprehensively than Academic Search Premier.
+Covers journal articles in the fields of literature and folklore comprehensively.
 Also includes references to individual book chapters, which is an important way of publishing in this field.
 You might want to limit your search to English.
 Important caveat: The M in MLA stands for Modern, so look elsewhere if your focus is entirely on the ancient version of a story.

 ZSR Library Catalog

 In-depth database that focuses on Greek and Latin literature, history, etc. Despite the French name, the interface is in English.